About Your Surgery

 When can I resume sexual activity?

-Do not have vaginal intercourse for 8 weeks after your surgery.
+Don’t have vaginal intercourse for 8 weeks after your surgery.
 Some people will need to wait longer than 8 weeks, so speak with your doctor before resuming sexual intercourse.

 How can I prevent constipation?